It is one of the cruel realities of this world that I do not have access to the finest abacuses of ancient Persia.

 The beautiful counting frames of the Achaemenids, once installed in plush palaces o’erlooking the sun-drenched gardens of Pasargadae and Persepolis, are lost to time and beyond my grasp.
 It pains me to admit that I shall ne’er sit astride an ancient abacus of Susa, gem of the Zagros Mountains, tallying up catch reports from dusty fishers on the Tigris.

-Had I access to such primitive but meticulous counting machines – were I free to slide their ruby beads along cylindrical tracks into handy conglomerations – then I might have a chance of keeping count of the number of times I have been asked to explain the meaning of the coat-of-arms of the Fisherians.
+Had I access to such primitive but meticulous counting machines – were I free to slide their ruby beads along cylindrical tracks into handy conglomerations – then I might be able to keep a count of the number of times I have been asked to explain the meaning behind the Fisherian coat-of-arms.

 My response to this request is always the same.
 “That which is self-explanatory need be explained only to fools.”
 Yet despite my learned rebukes, the volume of such requests has only increased; and furthermore the attempts by the masses to decipher the meaning of the symbolism on the Fisherian escutcheon have only become more inane.
 Either my fans are all incapable of even the most basic degree of insight, or the Fisherian coat-of-arms is not as obvious as I had assumed.

 Very well.
 Let not it be uttered that Johnny Fisher refuses to wade into the seas of ignorance to cast a net of teaching.
 For wade in I shall, and with my expertly-woven fishing tool I will harvest doubt and misunderstanding from the waters, and drink shall ye from the knowledge-rich tides.